Skip to main content

 Friday, September 9, 2005

-“Take the total devastation from the movie, ‘The Day After Tomorrow,’ add a little ‘Night of the Living Dead,’ and that’s basically what you had in New Orleans,” said OSU Fire Service Training staff member Jason Louthan.
+“Take the total devastation from the movie, ‘The Day After Tomorrow,’ add a little ‘Night of the Living Dead,’ and that’s basically what you had in New Orleans,” OSU Fire Service Training staff member Jason Louthan said.
 “When you consider 9/11 or even the Oklahoma City bombing, those were also major incidents with thousands of responders, but they had the support of the surrounding city.

 “On Sunday, we packed our bags, checked out of the hotel, met back at the training center to assemble the manpower and trailers and convoyed to the LSU Fire and Emergency Training Institute in Baton Rouge to wait out the storm,” Louthan said.
 “Monday morning, after the worst part of the storm had hit, we set out for New Orleans.”

-Members of the team from the area went despite the knowledge that their own homes had been destroyed.
+The team members from the area went despite knowing their homes had been destroyed.

-Deployed in the city just before noon by the Louisiana National Guard 62 nd Civil Support Team, the LSU team initially was charged with finding and clearing a route from I-10 to the Superdome.
+Deployed in the city just before noon by the Louisiana National Guard 62 and Civil Support Team, the LSU team was initially charged with finding and clearing a route from I-10 to the Superdome.
 Removing power lines, tree limbs and debris from flooded but passable streets, the team and its five-vehicle convoy arrived at the Superdome six hours later.
 There was no time for rest, however.

 “Ultimately, the plan was for the Superdome to be the staging area for all teams entering the city,” Louthan said.
 “It was to be the command center from where all teams would be deployed throughout the city.

-“We waited for other teams to show up, and then command sent us out to assist the rescue recovery effort,” he said.
+“We waited for other teams to show up, and then command sent us out to assist the rescue recovery effort."

-The LSU taskforce convoy included two LSU pickups pulling 40 ft. equipment trailers and an OSU-FST van towing a boat.
-The team was joined by other rescuers and medics and, from an I-610 onramp serving as a boat launch, began the retrieval effort.
-Approximately 15 boats fanned out across dark neighborhoods in search of residents.
+The LSU task force convoy included two pickups pulling 40-foot equipment trailers and an OSU-FST van towing a boat.
+Other rescuers and medics joined the team and began the retrieval effort from an I-610 onramp serving as a boat launch.
+Approximately 15 boats fanned out across neighborhoods in search of residents.

 “When we were deployed from the Superdome, we were told to start rescuing people and the logistics, as far as food, water and transportation for them, would be taken care of.
-None of it ever came,” he said.
+None of it ever came."

 “We stopped the boats around 4 a.m. because we had more than 400 people on the interstate demanding to know why no help was coming,” Louthan said.
 “They were fighting mad, and it got so bad a lot of the guys unhooked trailers and began taking people to the Superdome in their own vehicles.”

-While some of the responders began transporting victims, others napped on the interstate.
-At dawn Tuesday, they renewed the rescue operation, but not before returning some of the residents to their homes.
+While some responders began transporting victims, others napped on the interstate.
+At dawn Tuesday, they renewed the rescue operation, but only after returning some residents to their homes.

-“Daylight revealed to us that we were in the middle of a low-income housing project and retrieving residents from one-story, single family houses as well as three story buildings,” Louthan said.
-“And from the time we had begun the previous evening, the water had risen another six feet.”
+“Daylight revealed to us that we were in the middle of a low-income housing project and retrieving residents from one-story, single-family houses as well as three-story buildings,” Louthan said.
+“And from the time we had begun the previous evening, the water had risen another 6 feet.”

-“We made the decision to concentrate on the single story homes because people in the three-story buildings were actually better off where they were,” he said.
+“We made the decision to concentrate on the single story homes because people in the three-story buildings were actually better off where they were."

-Throughout the day Tuesday, the responders found themselves transplanting evacuees from a hopeless situation to another only slightly better, all the while enduring threats from other despairing residents.
+Throughout Tuesday, the responders found themselves transplanting evacuees from a hopeless situation to another only slightly better, all the while enduring threats from other despairing residents.

-Louthan attributed the escalating rage to a lack of communication and the growing hopelessness of people trapped in the midst of disaster.
+Louthan attributed the escalating rage to a lack of communication and the growing hopelessness of people trapped amid disaster.

-Louthan says logistics will be an emphasis of any emergency response courses he instructs in the future.
+Louthan said logistics will be an emphasis of any emergency response courses he instructs in the future.

-Louthan found a reprieve from the din in the warm and appreciative spirit of the majority of Louisianans.
-The worst displays of human nature were countered constantly, he says, from the fire department in Gonzales, La., where members of the LSU taskforce were afforded hot meals, showers and soft beds between forays into New Orleans, to the Crescent City residents themselves.
+Louthan found a reprieve from the din in most Louisianans' warm and appreciative spirit.
+He said the worst displays of human nature were countered constantly, from the fire department in Gonzales, Louisiana, where members of the LSU taskforce were afforded hot meals, showers and soft beds between forays into New Orleans, to the Crescent City residents themselves.

 MENUCLOSE